-Breast augmentation surgery, also referred to as a ‘boob job’, is a popular surgical procedure that serves to increase the size and alter the shape of the breasts with the use of artificial implants.
+Breast augmentation surgery, also referred to as a ‘boob job’, is a popular surgical procedure at our London clinic that serves to increase the size and alter the shape of the breasts with the use of artificial implants.

 FAQs for Breast Augmentation Implants

 Only a consultation can determine this.
 A breast augmentation procedure can increase your confidence and self-esteem if you feel your breasts are not how you would like them and if you prefer bigger, fuller, firmer breasts to complement your overall shape, then you are a potential candidate for this procedure.

 During your consultation, Mr Karidis will ask you about your general medical history including details about any previous breast surgery, family history of breast disease, childbirth and lactation.
 A discussion will take place, in which Mr Karidis will try to encompass all the variables present- such as your age, the size and shape of your breast, body proportions and the condition of your skin.

 The best candidates for breast augmentation are healthy, emotionally stable women who are realistic about what surgery can achieve.
 While women of all ages can benefit, it’s usually never performed before the breasts are fully developed.

 As with any surgical procedure, the decision to undergo breast augmentation should be a personal one and not in order to please anyone else.
 It should also be mentioned that a breast enlargement procedure is not a one-off procedure as implants are not lifetime devices.

 Breast implants have a rough life expectancy of around 10-15 years although this can vary.
 When considering this operation, you must therefore also take into account the cost of replacing the implants and undergoing other surgery in the future.

 The simple answer is no. Implants come in a wide variety of sizes and it is possible for any woman to comfortably carry a variety of sizes on her chest and most women have a rough idea as to how big they may want to be in terms of bra sizes.